thinkshout/thinkshout/blog/_posts/2014-09-10-nonprofit-website-benchmarks.md

  - Strategy and Design
  - Project Management and Process
  - Culture, Community, and Business
+expertise: Content Strategy & Metrics
+expertise-options:
+ - Content Strategy & Metrics
+ - Website Design & User Experience
+ - CRM & Engagement Tools
+ - Web Application Development
 header-image:
 header-image-alt:

 author: brett-meyer
 published: true
 featured: false
 short: Do you know what your site's metrics are telling you?
 We have some resources for you that can help.
 tags:
 - Nonprofit tech
 - Drupal Planet
 - Google analytics
 - Metrics
 - Content strategy
 - Benchmarks